Architecture Guide

 Zero Cloud Storage

-Personas, resumes, API keys, and conversation history are stored in browser LocalStorage.
-No telemetry, no analytics, no server-side persistence.
+Personas, resumes, API keys, and history are stored in browser LocalStorage.
+No telemetry or analytics.

 Network Minimalism